jlleongarcia/jlleongarcia/content/blog/tinkering_travel_setup.md

 Some people bring their drons.

-But my Tello dron is more a cool tool to get started with flying and do some Python test on it.
+But [my DJI Tello dron](https://jalcocert.github.io/JAlcocerT/dji-tello-python-programming/) is more a cool tool to get started with flying and do some Python test on it.

 I saw some people mounting **action cameras on their drons** with some adjustments.